 #3 – Vitamin D and Omega-3s = Perfect Together?

-While vitamin D and omega-3s have studied thousands of times on their own, some believe their impact could be even more significant when put together.
+While vitamin D and omega-3s have been studied thousands of times on their own, some believe their impact could be even more significant when put together.
 At least that is the mindset of the researchers behind the VITAL study, who are looking into whether 2000 IU of vitamin D3 and 1 gram of omega-3s (EPA and DHA) alone and in combination vs. placebo have any impact on developing cancer, heart disease, and stroke, and even late-life depression.

 This study includes more than 25,000 subjects, who started in 2010 and concluded the pill-taking phase in December last year.
 Once researchers compile the data over the next couple of years, there will be a steady stream of findings that will help shed light on whether or not these nutrients are truly a dynamic duo when it comes to preventing any of these serious health issues.